Joanne1980/Name-the-animal/README.md

 ### Optional Features (Could-Haves)
 - **User Story 10 Player Name 1:**
 Implemented a form in pop up modal to ask for user name.
 Made this optional because MVP was based at pre-schoolers.
+Having player name on screen helps personalise the experience for the player and offer future development oppotunity eg leaderboards
-Name entered was displayed on game screen to help personalise the experience for the player and offer future development oppotunity for the us eg leaderboards
+Name entered was to be displayed on game screen but a fix is needed in the code to get this fully working.

 ## Testing and Validation